 Newburgh, New York

-Centering nature as a key community asset in a storied riverfront city
+Centering a creek as a key community asset in a storied riverfront city

-• Plan, build, and improve trails, community gardens, and urban farm plots
+• Plan, build, and improve trails and a community garden

 • Install new bike racks and benches